linuxsimba/linuxsimba.github.io/_source/_posts/2015-06-02-ultisnips-and-networking-config.md

 * ``/br1[enter]`` - Search to line with ``br11`` and Vim selection highlighting will move from the bottom of the page to that ``br1`` line
 * ``1>x`` to shift the selection one "tab" over so its inline with the rest of the YAML config

+I then modified the snippet as I changed each switch configuration YAML file.
+I'm sure ultisnips has a better way of handling this.
+I'll get on their IRC channel or mailer, or whatever they have to figure out a better way and hopefully update this blog post.
 So many keystrokes to remember.
 But with VIM, the more you practise, the more it becomes natural.